Homeowner guide

 What if my HOA fined me for something all my neighbors also do?

-This is selective enforcement — illegal in most US states.
-Document neighbor violations with photographs and dates, and raise selective enforcement as a defense in your hearing.
+Selective enforcement is illegal in most US states.
+Document neighbor violations with dated photographs including their addresses, and raise selective enforcement as a formal affirmative defense in your dispute letter and at your hearing.
+This is one of the strongest and most commonly successful defenses against HOA fines.

 Fight your HOA — start free